Thursday, February 8, 2024

 • After the sacred Indigenous Peoples site of Puvungna at CSULB was added to District 4, Supernaw has proposed and is working to have the city create a Native American Commission.
 Once instituted, Long Beach will be one of the few municipalities with dedicated Native American representation within a city government.

-• Supernaw addresses local neighborhood concerns with public and private projects ensuring residents questions are answered and residential input is considered.
-Examples include Supernaw hosting meetings about: the new CSULB dorms on Atherton; Sports Basement taking over the Los Altos Sears: and working with neighborhoods regarding city proposed street makeovers.
+• Supernaw addresses local neighborhood concerns with public and private projects ensuring residents' questions are answered and residential input is considered.
+Examples include Supernaw hosting meetings about the new CSULB dorms on Atherton; Sports Basement taking over the Los Altos Sears: and working with neighborhoods regarding city-proposed street makeovers.

 • In addition to his famous weekly newsletter and monthly community meetings, Supernaw is a regular featured guest at neighborhood, HOA, and other community meetings.